 Athletes & Recovery

 Competing, intense workouts, and extra conditioning helps athletes stay in shape.
-However, it’s important to supplement training with recovery in order to avoid preventable injuries.
+However, compression therapy for athletes can help reduce injury risk.

 Athletic Injuries are Synonymous with Sports

-It doesn’t matter if you are collegiate athlete, professional athlete, or participate in sports for leisure, injuries coincide with athletics.
+It doesn’t matter if you are a collegiate athlete, a professional athlete, or a “weekend warrior.”
+Injuries are part of athletics.

-While some sports have higher risk of injury, overexertion or hyperextensions are common when doing a repetitive motion.
+Overexertion or hyperextensions are common when doing any repetitive motion.
 Other times, tired or weak joints can promote injury.

-- Knee Injury: While knee injuries could include a variety of diagnosis, this joint is often injured during physical activity.
-Anything that interferes with how the knee joint moves while can result in overstretching, or tearing muscles or tissues in the knee.
+- Knee Injury: While knee injuries could include a variety of diagnoses, this joint is often injured during physical activity.
+Anything that interferes with how the knee joint moves while exercising can result in overstretching, or tearing muscles or tissues in the knee.